 I have tried making it using the fork method, but, that never worked.
 So, I went out and bought a gnocchi paddle.
 I am here to tell you that it makes the gnocchi making process really easy.

-It is one of my favorite inexpensive investment!
+It is one of my favorite (affiliate link) inexpensive investment!
+It makes the perfectly shaped gnocchi.

 Update: The gnocchi itself is all vegan.
 There are no eggs or cheese in it.
 I went with Ragu sauce which is very delicious with this Gnocchi.
 The sauce is not considered vegan because they do use cheese in their sauces.